locationtech/geomesa/docs/user/datastores/authorizations.rst

     org.locationtech.geomesa.security.AuthorizationsProvider.AUTH_PROVIDER_SYS_PROPERTY

-For simple scenarios, the set of authorizations to apply to all queries can be specified when creating the GeoMesa data store by using the ``auths`` configuration parameter.
+For simple scenarios, the set of authorizations to apply to all queries can be specified when creating the GeoMesa data store by using the ``geomesa.security.auths`` configuration parameter.
 This will use a default ``AuthorizationsProvider`` implementation provided by GeoMesa.

 .. code-block:: java

     // create a map containing initialization data for the GeoMesa data store Map<String, String> configuration = ...
-    configuration.put("auths", "user,admin");
+    configuration.put("geomesa.security.auths", "user,admin");
     DataStore dataStore = DataStoreFinder.getDataStore(configuration);

-If there are no ``AuthorizationsProvider`` implementations found on the classpath, and the ``auths`` parameter is not set, GeoMesa will default to using the authorizations associated with the underlying Accumulo or HBase connection (i.e. the ``user`` configuration value).
+If there are no ``AuthorizationsProvider`` implementations found on the classpath, and the ``geomesa.security.auths`` parameter is not set, GeoMesa will default to using the authorizations associated with the underlying Accumulo or HBase connection (i.e. the ``accumulo.user`` configuration value).

 .. warning::